bennyschmidt/vinyl/README.md

 #### Doesn't this already exist?

-If you've used Ruby, it's kinda like ActiveRecord, except that the entire objects are not cached, only their relations, and the record is put together only when it's accessed.
+If you've used Rails, it's kinda like their ActiveRecord ORM, except that the entire objects are not cached, only their relations, and the record is put together only when it's accessed.
 If you've used Neo4j, it's kinda like their OGM.
-The main difference between both of those technologies and Vinyl is that Vinyl is 100% database-agnostic, or you can run it without a database.
+In the NoSQL world, it would be an ODM (D for document).
+You can also use it without a database as a simple utility/wrapper around runtime data.

 ##### Card game example: